sripberger/gene-lib/README.md

 # gene-lib

 An object-oriented genetic algorithm framework with support for asynchronous operations at any stage of the algorithm.
+It also unblocks execution between generations, allowing CPU-intensive genetic algorithms to be used as part of user-facing API's.

+Check out the [api docs](https://sripberger.github.io/gene-lib/) or use the following guide to get started.

 ## Creating a Chromosome Class